 Typically people do not think about where their monitor should be in the room in relation to the camera.
 It does not need to be directly facing you (the camera should), but it should be somewhere visible so you can make eye contact with the person on the other end of the video conference call.

 When it comes to video conferencing, you’ll want to make sure there is an excellent natural light that will enhance the clarity of your video so that it can be broadcasted around the world with ease and so that the person on the other end feels comfortable.
 Depending on which direction your windows are facing, you may need to consider window roller shades or curtains with sunblock.

 Another thing to consider is will your camera be placed in order to get the best angle for your face and also if you can see yourself easily on the screen of the person on the other end.

 Sitting in an uncomfortable chair, and squirming while sharing your screen left, right, and center is just awful and exhausting.
 It is incredibly important to have a high-quality ergonomic task chair with good lumbar support when you sitting for hours, in front of your computer, without getting fatigued or constantly shifting in your chair nervously during the conference calls.

-When designing your home office, place your desk away from windows and heavy traffic areas.
+When designing your work from the home office, place your desk away from windows and heavy traffic areas.
 You do not want to be distracted by the sunlight coming in through your windows, nor do you want people passing by Zoombombing while you’re trying to conduct important business over video conferencing.

 Your home office design and furnishing do play a big role in how your home office space works when it comes to hosting video conferences with non-local clients.
 Your home office must have enough space for the necessary equipment, like a printer and file cabinet.
 Natural and artificial lighting for said video conference calls.
 And since Video Conferencing is the new standard these Covid times, investing in a few simple and economical camera and lighting upgrades will possibly give you that extra oomph needed.